Emergent Workload Inequality in Collective Excavation: Introduction

 \section{Introduction}

-In biological and robotic collective systems, many individuals work together to achieve complex tasks.
+Biological and robotic collective systems succeed because many individual entities work together to complete complex tasks.
 Individuals in some biological collectives operate in a decentralized capacity, using local information to inform decision making.
 Nevertheless, simple rules followed by many individuals often lead to complex, effective group behaviors; for example, flocks of birds \cite{reynolds1987flocks} and schools of fish \cite{couzin2003self} coordinate their movements to conserve energy, evade predation, and share information \cite{moussaid2009collective}.
-These collective systems often operate under the presence of constraints: such constraints include space restrictions, in the case of collective construction \cite{aguilar_collective_2018}, or limited resources, in the case of group foraging \cite{detrain_self-organized_2006}.
+The lens of active matter physics has been used to describe these biotic systems across scales, from molecular and cellular self organization \cite{needlemanactivematter} to organismal swarms \cite{deblais2023worm}.
+Specifically, active matter physics can describe macroscopic phenomena as an emergent result of individual behavior, through the analysis of environmental interactions and constraints \cite{RamaswamyActiveMatter, paoluzzi2024flocking, goldmanactivematter, vernerey2019biological, jung2025kinetic, cocconi2025dissipation}.
+Such constraints include space restrictions, in the case of collective construction \cite{aguilar_collective_2018}, or limited resources, in the case of group foraging \cite{detrain_self-organized_2006}.
 Throughout evolutionary history, biological systems have evolved strategies for maintaining effective collective behaviors despite the presence of these constraints.

 One general principle employed by collective systems operating under constraints is division of labor \cite{gordon2016division, robinson2009division, jeanson2019within}.
-Such specialization occurs when different individuals within a society have distinct roles or take on different amounts of work.
-Division of labor has been shown to be an important factor in the success of many social species in biology\cite{oster_caste_1978, beshers_models_2001}.
-Moreover, variation in individual contributions in work effort could arise through a variety of factors across collective systems \cite{holbrook2011division, charbonneau_lazy_2015, toth2005worker, huang1992honeybee}.
-However, the mechanisms leading to variation in individual behavior and division of labor among individuals remain poorly understood \cite{west_major_2015}.
+Division of labor occurs when individuals within a society specialize and have distinct roles or undertake different amounts of work.
+Observed variation in individual contributions in work effort could arise through a variety of factors across collective systems \cite{holbrook2011division, charbonneau_lazy_2015, toth2005worker, huang1992honeybee}.
+However, the mechanisms leading to specialization in individual behavior and division of labor among individuals remain poorly understood \cite{west_major_2015}.
+Even in human social sciences, high inequality in labor has been observed and modeled with various scaling laws, such as Price's law \cite{price1963little}, which was originally used to describe the distribution of productive work in academic publishing.
+These scaling observations for labor distribution in human social systems currently lack mechanistic explanation.